idak/microservices-example/README.md

 # Centralized Configuration (Config Server)

-The configuration is in a git repository [https://github.com/idak/microservices-config](https://github.com/idak/microservices-config) and all services consuming configuration from, the Spring Cloud Config Server.
+The configuration is in a git repository [https://github.com/idak/microservices-config](https://github.com/idak/microservices-config) and all services consuming configuration from the Spring Cloud Config Server.

 To run the config server, execute: